iterative/dvc.org/content/docs/command-reference/metrics/diff.md

 ## Description

 This command provides a quick way to compare metrics among experiments in the repository history.
-Requires that Git is being used to version the project metrics.
+It requires that Git is being used to version the metrics.

-> Metrics can be defined with `dvc metrics add`, ot the `-m` and `-M` options of
+> Metrics can be defined with the `-m` (`--metrics`) and `-M` options of
 > `dvc run`.

 Run without arguments, this command compares metrics currently present in the